halcyonXT/typerate/README.md

 - **Support for 40+ Languages**: Typerate goes beyond English and provides typing tests in over 40 languages, allowing users from different backgrounds to enhance their typing speed in their native language.

 - **Customizable Environment**: With Typerate, you can customize the typing environment according to your preferences.
-Adjust the font size, theme, and background color to create a typing experience that suits your needs.
+Adjust the visual components, theme, and display type to create a typing experience that suits your needs.

 - **Detailed User Statistics**: Typerate keeps track of each user's progress and provides comprehensive statistics to analyze their typing performance.
 Get insights into your words per minute (WPM), accuracy, points of failure, and more.